-1 NTDs include: Buruli ulcer, Chagas disease, dengue and chikungunya, dracunculiasis (Guinea-worm disease), echinococcosis, foodborne trematodiases, human African trypanosomiasis (sleeping sickness), leishmaniasis, leprosy (Hansen's disease), lymphatic filariasis, mycetoma, chromoblastomycosis and other deep mycoses, onchocerciasis (river blindness), rabies, scabies and other ectoparasitoses, schistosomiasis, soil-transmitted helminthiases, snakebite envenoming, taeniasis/cysticercosis, trachoma, and yaws and other endemic treponematoses diagnosis of such conditions is often delayed or missed, resulting in excess, avoidable morbidity, while access to treatment is affected by a number of bureaucratic and economic obstacles and low interest of the pharmaceutical industry and policy makers.
-Praziquantel, the drug of choice for schistosomiasis, is not registered for human use and the price for importation may vary between centers, based on the agreement between single hospitals and the authorized importers; ivermectine, the only effective drug for strongyloidiasis, has only recently been registered in Italy and can be found in Italian pharmacies as a "Class C" drug, at a prohibitive cost for most migrants.
+1 1.
+NTDs include: Buruli ulcer, Chagas disease, dengue and chikungunya, dracunculiasis (Guinea-worm disease), echinococcosis, foodborne trematodiases, human African trypanosomiasis (sleeping sickness), leishmaniasis, leprosy (Hansen's disease), lymphatic filariasis, mycetoma, chromoblastomycosis and other deep mycoses, onchocerciasis (river blindness), rabies, scabies and other ectoparasitoses, schistosomiasis, soil-transmitted helminthiases, snakebite envenoming, taeniasis/cysticercosis, trachoma, and yaws and other endemic treponematoses.

+Concerning diagnosis, reliable tests are only available only in a few tertiary care centres, thus the diagnosis of such conditions is often delayed or missed, resulting in excess, avoidable morbidity, while access to treatment is affected by a number of bureaucratic and economic obstacles and low interest of the pharmaceutical industry and policy makers.
+Praziquantel, the drug of choice for schistosomiasis, is not registered for human use and the price for importation may vary between centres, based on the agreement between single hospitals and the authorized importers; ivermectine, the only effective drug for strongyloidiasis, has only recently been registered in Italy and can be found in Italian pharmacies as a "Class C" drug, at a prohibitive cost for most migrants.
 The survey also showed that schistosomiasis and strongyloidiasis are the most common NTDs diagnosed in Italy with a prevalence of 4.5 and 6% respectively (6).